kubernetes-sigs/lws/charts/lws/README.md

 ### Configuration

-The following table lists the configurable parameters of the kueue chart and their default values.
+The following table lists the configurable parameters of the LWS chart and their default values.

 | Parameter                                   | Description                                    | Default                              |
 |---------------------------------------------|------------------------------------------------|--------------------------------------|